JefryV2/debate-guardians/README.md

 4. Use the tolerance slider to adjust fact-checking strictness
 5. Enable emotion detection for additional insights
 6. View speaker statistics and analytics in their respective tabs
+7. Configure API keys in the Settings panel to enable advanced fact-checking

 ## Technology Stack